 – If your clipper blades can knock together the teeth can be damaged.

 – Items posted Royal Mail Signed For have tracking for when delivered and are insured for up to £50.

-– In 2021 no items sent by us are reported as missing though a few have arrived quite late.
+– In 2022 no items sent by us are reported as missing though a few have arrived late.

 Please do not sharpen your own clipper blades.

-– Sharpening clipper blades is not like sharpening a knife which has 1 cutting edge.
-Clipper blades have 2 cutting edges sliding past each other which must be in close contact to work properly.
+– Sharpening clipper blades is not like sharpening a knife which has 1 simple cutting edge.
+Clipper blades have 2 cutting edges sliding past each other which must be in very close contact to cut fine hair.

-– DIY sharpening on a flat stone rounds down the tips of your clipper blade, making its inside faces convex and when you put these convex faces together the cutting teeth are splayed apart and will not cut.
+– DIY sharpening on a flat stone rounds down the tips of your clipper blades, making the inside faces convex.
+When you put these convex faces together the cutting teeth are splayed apart and will not cut.

 – As the inside faces of your clipper blade should be hollow (concave), a lot of metal must then be removed from these now Convex surfaces to restore them back to hollow (concave).